ardacetinkaya/aws-api-gateway-with-lambda-infra/README.md

 ### Provisioning the resources

+- I have created a simple `bash` script to wrap `terraform`
+    - I don't have some much experience with writing `a good` bash script, so please feel free to help me do :) :) :)
 - Execute the following command to take a `plan` for `test` environment

 > ./provision.sh -a plan -e test`

 - Sample output